bluecloudPriya/ngx-bing-spellchecker/README.md

-# Angular 5 Bing Spellchecker Textarea
+# Angular 5 Bing Spellchecker

-This library allows your Angular 5+ app to create textarea fields that use [Bing's Spellcheck API]() to verify spelling and grammar correctness.
+This library allows your Angular 5+ app to create textarea fields that use [Bing's Spellcheck API](https://azure.microsoft.com/en-us/services/cognitive-services/spell-check/) to verify spelling and grammar correctness.
+It is used by The Graide Network in their frontend Angular application.

 -- ANIMATION COMING SOON --